 Prior to joining the US Attorney’s Office, Les was the Criminal Investigator for the Platte County Prosecuting Attorney’s Office and an officer with the Riverside Police Department in the Kansas City area.
 Les has been a member of the MOIA since 2001 and is the longest serving president in the history of the association.

-Cody has attended the Missouri State Investigator Conference for the past five years.
+Cody has attended the Missouri State Investigator Conference since 2009.
 He works at Missouri State University in the Noncredit Outreach Department and offers the POST Law Enforcement and Private Investigator Continuing Education for the annual conference.
 He graduated from Missouri State in 2011, with a Master’s Degree in Criminology and a certification in Homeland Security and Defense.
 Cody became a member of the MOIA Executive Board in 2013.
+He currently is in charge of the MSU Public Safety Training Center located in Camdenton, Missouri.
+The PSTC offers courses to law enforcement, dispatchers, evidence technicians, jailers, and investigators on a yearly basis to agencies across the state.

 Della graduated from the Southeast Missouri State University Law Enforcement Academy in May 2009.
 She graduated third in her class and was the first female recruit to be awarded the “Emergency Vehicle Driving Award”.
 Her Law Enforcement career with the Bollinger County Sheriff’s Office in May 2009.
 During that time, she served as a patrol deputy, jail administrator, sergeant, and was promoted to Detective Sergeant in 2013.

-She also served on the “SRT” Special Response Team, Cape Girardeau / Bollinger Major Case Squad, Child Death Review Board, and on the Internal Review Board.
+Della served on the “SRT” Special Response Team, Cape Girardeau / Bollinger Major Case Squad, Child Death Review Board, and on the Internal Review Board.
 Throughout her career, she has investigated hundreds of misdemeanor and felony cases including but not limited to, death/homicide investigations, property crimes, narcotics, and child molestation/abuse.
-In her spare time, she was allowed to re-open and investigate cold case child molestations ultimately gaining confessions and convictions on five of these cases.
-With additional training in interview/interrogations, crime scene investigations, evidence collection, and tactical operations, she was awarded “Deputy of the Year” in 2013for the State of Missouri and holds the honor of being first female officer to receive this award.
+With additional training in interview/interrogations, crime scene investigations, evidence collection, and tactical operations.
+Della was awarded “Deputy of the Year” in 2013 for the State of Missouri and holds the honor of being first female officer to receive this award.

-In 2016, Della joined the Department of Public Safety – Division of Fire Safety and received certifications as a Fire Investigator and a Computer Voice Stress Analyzer (CVSA) Examiner certification.
-She currently assists over twenty jurisdictions in Southeast Missouri with any investigations involving a fire or with any criminal investigations requiring use of a CVSA.
+In 2016, Della joined the Department of Public Safety – Division of Fire Safety and received certifications as a Fire Investigator, Fire Instructor 1, and a Computer Voice Stress Analyzer (CVSA) Examiner certification.
+She served over twenty counties in Southeast Missouri with any investigations involving a fire, explosion, or with any criminal investigations requiring use of a CVSA.

 As a Missouri native, she is honored to serve in her church as a member of a volunteer security team.
 She has been honored to speak to hundreds of women concerning domestic violence and loves serving in her community any chance she gets.